shibeztv/shibeztv.github.io/README.md

 # Shibez VOD Archive

-A fan-built VOD archive and mini-game hub for the Twitch channel **shlbez**, hosted as a single HTML file on GitHub Pages.
-No backend, no build step — everything runs in the browser.
+A VOD archive and mini-game hub for the Twitch channel **shlbez**, hosted as a single HTML file on GitHub Pages.

 Live at: **https://shibeztv.github.io**